The Willmore flow with prescribed isoperimetric ratio: Abstract

 \section{Abstract}

-\textbf{Abstract:} We introduce a non-local $L^2$-gradient flow for the Willmore energy of immersed surfaces which preserves the isoperimetric ratio.
-For initial data with energy below an explicit threshold, we show long-time existence and convergence to a Helfrich immersion.
+We introduce a non-local $L^2$-gradient flow for the Willmore energy of immersed surfaces which preserves the isoperimetric ratio.
+For spherical initial data with energy below an explicit threshold, we show long-time existence and convergence to a Helfrich immersion.
+This is in sharp contrast to the locally constrained flow, where finite time singularities occur.